Dialect continuum: Chinese

-Chinese consists of hundreds of local varieties, many of which are not mutually intelligible.
+Chinese consists of hundreds of mutually unintelligible local varieties.

 The differences are similar to those within the Romance languages, which are similarly descended from a language spread by imperial expansion over substrate languages 2000 years ago.

 Unlike Europe, however, Chinese political unity was restored in the late 6th century and has persisted (with interludes of division) until the present day.

 There are no equivalents of the local standard literary languages that developed in the numerous independent states of Europe.

 Chinese dialectologists have divided the local varieties into a number of dialect groups, largely based on phonological developments in comparison with Middle Chinese.

 Most of these groups are found in the rugged terrain of the southeast, reflecting the greater variation in this area, particularly in Fujian.

 Each of these groups contains numerous mutually unintelligible varieties.

 Moreover, in many cases the transitions between groups are smooth, as a result of centuries of interaction and multilingualism.

 The boundaries between the northern Mandarin area and the central groups, Wu, Gan and Xiang, are particularly weak, due to the steady flow of northern features into these areas.

 Transitional varieties between the Wu, Gan and Mandarin groups have been variously classified, with some scholars assigning them to a separate Hui group.

 The boundaries between Gan, Hakka and Min are similarly indistinct.

 Pinghua and Yue form a dialect continuum (excluding urban enclaves of Cantonese).

 There are sharper boundaries resulting from more recent expansion between Hakka and Yue, and between Southwestern Mandarin and Yue, but even here there has been considerable convergence in contact areas.

 Cree and Ojibwa

 Cree is a group of closely related Algonquian languages that are distributed from Alberta to Labrador in Canada.
-They form the Cree-Montagnais-Naskapi dialect continuum, with around 117,410 speakers.
+They form the Cree–Montagnais–Naskapi dialect continuum, with around 117,410 speakers.
 The languages can be roughly classified into nine groups, from west to east: